TheRealGeneParmesan/Notetaker-Using-Express.js/README.md

-## Jeremy's Not Taker Extravaganza
+## Jeremy's Note Taker Extravaganza

    An application called Note Taker that allows a user to write and save notes using Express.js.